 Product liability insurance gives your customers a sense of security that you trust in the products you’re selling.
 And it provides an extra layer of protection for you if something goes wrong.

 Yes.
-Your treatment and professional liability insurance will cover permanent and semi-permanent makeup.
+Your treatment and public liability insurance will cover permanent and semi-permanent makeup.

 To get cover, you’ll need a level 3 NVQ in beauty therapy or equivalent and relevant experience for permanent or semi-permanent makeup.